 Students will be notified of eligibility for federal aid sources with an amended financial aid package.
 Notifications of amendments are sent electronically to campus e-mail addresses and are viewable through the MyESF student portal.
-It is important that students view aid packages from both crossover aid years (2022-2023 and 2023-2024), if available, as aid for the summer may be awarded in both years.
 Students who are not eligible for federal aid will be notified either electronically or in writing.
 Students seeking funds from alternative student loans are responsible for working directly with the lender they have chosen.